h2oai/h2o-3/h2o-docs/src/product/data-science/deep-learning.rst

   - ``one_hot_internal`` or ``OneHotInternal``: On the fly N+1 new cols for categorical features with N levels (default)
   - ``binary`` or ``Binary``: No more than 32 columns per categorical feature
   - ``eigen`` or ``Eigen``: *k* columns per categorical feature, keeping projections of one-hot-encoded matrix onto *k*-dim eigen space only
   - ``label_encoder`` or ``LabelEncoder``: Convert every enum into the integer of its index (for example, level 0 -> 0, level 1 -> 1, etc.).
-This is useful for keeping the number of columns small for XGBoost or DeepLearning/DeepWater, where the algorithm otherwise perform ExplicitOneHotEncoding.
+This is useful for keeping the number of columns small for XGBoost or DeepLearning, where the algorithm otherwise perform ExplicitOneHotEncoding.
   - ``sort_by_response`` or ``SortByResponse``: Reorders the levels by the mean response (for example, the level with lowest response -> 0, the level with second-lowest response -> 1, etc.).
 Note that this requires a specified response column.

   **Note**: This value defaults to ``one_hot_internal``.
 Similarly, if ``auto`` is specified, then the algorithm performs ``one_hot_internal`` encoding.